Interviewing breeders is something we do often here so I wanted to spice things up with an interview of an influential dog blogger.

 In regard to poor health, I’m referring to quality and quantity of life.
 Quality means dogs that are free from ailments like joint disorders, immune problems, or reproductive issues.
 I see many breeders producing dogs with these issues, but with little interest once the puppy has left their care.
 Quantity of life is an easier aspect to assess: Some breeds are known for having short life spans and I simply do not think it’s okay for a breed’s average lifespan to be 9 years or less.
 Only breeding from healthy and long-living dogs should be a priority.

 While temperament and health are related to the dog itself, another issue for dog breeders is the high demand for puppies.
 Really, this is a ‘good thing’ for breeders, because it means that they’re likely to not have puppies that are difficult to place in homes.
-The only downside is a surplus of enquiries that the breeder may be overwhelmed by, and the difficulty in selecting the ‘best homes’ from these enquiries.
-The bigger problem here is that the puppy buyers have a more difficult time finding a puppy, and make be inclined to source puppies from less-than-ethical sources, because having a puppy is more important to them than upholding their moral regard.
+The only downside is a surplus of inquiries that the breeder may be overwhelmed by and the difficulty in selecting the ‘best homes’ from these inquiries.
+The bigger problem here is that the puppy buyers have a more difficult time finding a puppy and make be inclined to source puppies from less-than-ethical sources because having a puppy is more important to them than upholding their moral regard.
 Puppy buyers might also be inclined to pay large purchase prices or purchase puppies with breed characteristics unsuitable to them as a result of the low-supply.
 High demand for puppies alters the nature of the dog breeding industry.